TianXie1999/Create-Gaussian-Instance/README.md

-# Create Different X and y's for testing post selection methods!
+# Create different X and y's for testing post selection methods!